3redronin/mu-server/HTTP2-CONCURRENCY.md

 mark the response cancelled, and signal an async handler waiter on the coordinator because none of those operations invokes user code.
 Completion listeners and other application callbacks continue on the handler task.

+Reader-detected connection errors are also ordered coordinator commands.
+The command closes every protocol stream, fails pending writes, and makes the error `GOAWAY` the only writable frame before body cancellation can wake application work.
+A handler therefore cannot emit response frames after that `GOAWAY`.

 ## Flow control